-Quarantine costs: This covers the cost of quarantine kennelling if your pet is unable to travel due to illness, as long as you have complied with the PETS regulations.
+Quarantine costs: This covers the cost of quarantine kennelling if your pet is unable to travel due to illness, as long as you have complied with the regulations for the country you’re visiting.
 Most policies cover quarantine costs up to £1,500.

-Repeat tapeworm treatment: You can claim for the cost of getting repeat tapeworm treatment while abroad if you have to stay longer because your departure back to the UK is delayed.
+Repeat tapeworm treatment: You can claim the cost of your pet getting repeat tapeworm treatment while abroad if you have to stay longer because your departure back to the UK is delayed.

 Emergency repatriation: This covers the extra cost of getting your pet home if they are ill or injured while you are away.
 You can also claim for the cost of accommodation if your departure is delayed because your pet is too ill to travel.

 Loss of your pet's passport: Your insurer can pay the cost of replacing your pet's passport or healthcare certificate if you lose it while on your trip.

 This varies between insurers, but most will cover your pet for a maximum of 90 days overseas per year.

 Some only allow a certain number of trips each year, for example, a maximum of three trips which last no longer than 28 days each.